saeedn1/Udacity_Self_Driving_Car_Engineer/P1-CarND-LaneLines/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline (lane line function) consisted of 5 steps.
+First, I converted the images to grayscale.
+Then I done a gaussian blur with a kernel size of 7 to remove  noise of the image.
+After that, I do edge detect using canny with low threshold of 100 and high threshold of 250.
+Then I mask the image to only show the region of interest withich is the area of the right and left lane the car follows. finally, I convert the pixel point to a line using hough transform with weight_img to add the lines to the orignial image

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes,  I modified the draw_lines() function by first finding the x & y points that belongs to the left or right side of the image. the I calculate the slope and intercept of each lane and find the maximum and minim points. then fined the proper x y point using the liner line function y = Xm+b

 If you'd like to include images to show how the pipeline works, here is how to include an image: